RateMyDIY/Docs/Feature-Set.md

       * _As a Non Logged In user, I also want to see a lists of projects with current ratings and I want to be able to click projects and access the project page because this will allow me to find and view quality projects._

-* Stars are current rating
+* Stars are current rating.
-* Clicking card opens create/edit/view page for that project
+* Clicking card opens create/edit/view page for that project.

 ### _Feature Name: Create/Edit/View Project_
 * **User Access Statuses:** _Everybody, but Non Logged In users have restrictions_